Skip to main content

 Upper GI surgery

 Our upper GI (oesophagogastric) unit works in partnership with the University of Southampton.
 We provide care for patients from across the Hampshire and Isle of Wight, Channel Islands and the Dorset region.
 We also look after patients from wider afield who need the specialist interventions from a multi-disciplinary team that we can provide.
 This could be support from our thoracic, cardiac, nutritional or interventional radiology teams, for example.
-Our patients are mainly cared for on E5 upper, which is the upper gastrointestinal ward, and within critical care.

 We're committed to innovation and are constantly working to improve the service that we offer for patients.
 Recently this has focused on robotic surgery, enhanced recovery, totally minimally invasive oesophagectomy, endoscopic surgery, novel anti-reflux procedures and bariatrics.